 - Mobilise your whole team to market this page and implement your fundraising plan.

-As a guide we respectfully ask that teams target a minimum of £1,000 for Action for Children and for the team raising the most overall there will be a prize and recognition at the event.
+As a guide we respectfully ask that teams target a minimum of £1,500 for the partner charity and for the team raising the most overall there will be a prize and recognition at the event.
 Time will be taken off team’s times according to how much money is raised.